atmodatcode/conda-vs-mamba/README.md

 cdo infov test.nc
 ```

 Create a png-plot with `magics` using a `python` script.
-If your like, have a look into the script with `more magicsplot.py`.
+If you like, have a look into the script with `more magicsplot.py`.

 ```
 python magicsplot.py
 ```

-mymagicsplot.png
+Go to the Jupyter Home Page but, click on mymagicsplot.png to view the plot.

 ### Save your tgif environment